Brainstorm (1983 film): Effects

-The film was conceived as an introduction to Trumbull's Showscan 60 frames-per-second 70 mm film process.
+The film was conceived as an introduction to Trumbull's Showscan 60-frames-per-second 70-M.M. process.
 "In movies people often do flashbacks and point-of-view shots as a gauzy, mysterious, distant kind of image," Trumbull recalled.
 "And I wanted to do just the opposite, which was to make the material of the mind even more real and high-impact than 'reality'".

 MGM withdrew its plans to release the experimental picture in the new format.
-Trumbull instead shot the virtual reality sequences in 24 frames-per-second Super Panavision 70 with an aspect ratio of 2.2:1.
+Trumbull instead shot the virtual-reality sequences in 24-frames-per-second Super Panavision 70 with an aspect ratio of 2.2:1.
 The rest of the film was shot in conventional 35mm with an aspect ratio of approximately 1.7 to 1.

 Soundtrack

-The score to Brainstorm was composed and conducted by James Horner, it won him the Saturn Award for Best Music in 1983.
+The score to Brainstorm was composed and conducted by James Horner.
+The score won the Saturn Award for Best Music in 1983.
 The Varèse Sarabande album/CD release is a re-recording with the London Symphony Orchestra, produced shortly before the original theatrical release.

-Reception
+Reception and legacy

 Brainstorm was released on September 30, 1983, almost two years after Wood's death.
 However, it opened on a small number of screens and with little publicity despite being lauded unofficially as "Natalie Wood's last movie".
 Rotten Tomatoes reports that 57% of 21 critics have given the film a positive review with an average rating of 5.69/10.

-Janet Maslin of the New York Times gave particular credit to Louise Fletcher's "superb performance".
+Janet Maslin of The New York Times gave particular credit to Louise Fletcher's "superb performance".
 Christopher John reviewed Brainstorm in Ares Magazine Special Edition #2 and commented that "For those looking for nothing more than the same old spaceships and monsters, well, this one probably isn't for you – but then again, you've got all the movies you need this year.
 Brainstorm is for the rest of us."
-Roger Ebert of The Chicago Sun-Times gave the film a mixed 2 stars out of a possible 4, describing the premise as "a good idea for a movie" and credited Trumbull with providing "intriguing" special effects.
+Roger Ebert of the Chicago Sun-Times gave the film a mixed 2 stars out of a possible 4, describing the premise as "a good idea for a movie" and credited Trumbull with providing "intriguing" special effects.
 However, Ebert thought the cast was not used well: "The characters take such a secondary importance to the gadget that we never feel much for them."

+John Nubbin reviewed Brainstorm for Different Worlds magazine and stated that "Efforts like Brainstorm luckily show that the genre's obituary may be a little further off than I thought."

 The film was not a commercial success, with a production budget of $18 million and grossing only $10 million in ticket sales in North America.

 Because of the immensely troubled production and disagreements with MGM, Trumbull opted never to direct a Hollywood film again.
-In 1983 he stated: In 2013, he explained that the uncertain circumstances of Natalie Wood's death were the main reason for this decision.
+In 1983 he stated:

+In 2013, he explained that the uncertain circumstances of Natalie Wood's death were the main reason for this decision.
 He later returned to filmmaking.